 I still love this website and highly recommend it.
 They offer free classes but the $3.99/month membership is well worth it.
 They now offer yoga classes of varying durations and intensities, pilates, stretching sessions and guided meditation.

-Here are a few credible places for online yoga classes both free and paid:
+Here are a few credible places for online yoga fitness programs both free and paid:

 - The Yoga Collective - Free and paid subscription